 Note: Incoming messages with "Secure:" in the subject line are not tagged as spam by Stanford's mail servers, regardless of the potential spam nature.
 Outside mail servers, however, may tag these messages as spam.

 Messages received at any other domain will not show the body of the message, but instead will show an attachment.
 The first time you receive secure email from a Stanford Email account, you will need to register the email address in order to retrieve the message.
-You will be prompted to provide the following information:

 For subsequent messages, you only need to enter your password to retrieve your messages.
 You can submit a request to reset your password if you forget it.